unixpickle/graphalicious/docs/ContentView/YLabelContentView.md

  * *number* labelRightMargin - the space to the right of the text of any label.
  * *string* labelColor - a CSS color used for labels.
  * *string* labelFont - a CSS font used for labels.
- * *function* valueToString - convert a primary value into a string for a label.
+ * *function* formatValue - convert a primary value into a string for a label.
  * *function* roundValue - a function for rounding primary values.
-This will be applied to any values before they are made into labels.
-If `roundValue(y)=z`, then `roundValue(k*z) = k*z` for all integers `k`.
-In English, this means that any value which rounds to itself can be multiplied by any integer and still round to itself.
+The YLCV applies this to the lowest non-zero label value and uses integer multiples of the result for the rest of the labels.
  * *number* topLabelSpace - a pixel quantity which determines the minimum space between a value in the graph and the maximum label's value.
 Let `x` be the height of the YLCV, minus the top and bottom margins.
 Then `((maximalLabelValue-maximalValue)/maximalLabelValue)*x >= topLabelSpace`.

 # Construction